-Every morning at 6:30 am Buddhist monks walk outside the temple to collect food from Thai people.
-The process takes about 1.5 hours.
-Monks live supported by Buddhist people.
-They don’t work or earn any money, so their feeding is fully in hands of people and their donations.
+Monks don’t work or earn any money, so the support to them is in hands of people and their donations.
 Monks spend their life studying, meditating and teaching.
-In return Buddhist people can always go to the temple to seek a help from a monk.
+In return, people can always go to the temple to seek help from a monk.

-It is very uplifting to visit Thai temples and admire their beauty, their calming aura and good energy striving thru the walls of the temple.
+It is very uplifting to visit temples in Thailand and admire their beauty, calming aura and good energy.